Capitals beat Devils to take lead in Metropolitan Division

 Sure, the season isn’t quite halfway over, but the Capitals’ 5-2 win over the Devils on Saturday night ensured that they’d end 2017 in first place.

 Nicklas Backstrom and John Carlson had a goal and two assists each, Alex Ovechkin had three assists.

 “To me, it’s about playing well,” Trotz said.
 “I just want to want to get into the dance playing well.
 There’s so much parity in this league.”

 Braden Holtby stopped 25 shots as Washington won its eighth straight home game.
 Christian Djoos had a goal and an assist, and Tom Wilson and Matt Niskanen also scored for the Capitals.

 New Jersey had gone eight games without a regulation loss.
-John Moore scored ate in the first period and Travis Zajac midway through the third.
-Corey Schneider stopped 30 shots.
+John Moore scored late in the first period and Travis Zajac midway through the third.
+Cory Schneider stopped 30 shots.